10 Helpful Tips for Parents to Handle Naughty Kids

 As parents, your tolerance level will be tested if you have a ‘naughty’ child.
-If you have a child who runs around and screams or cries or shouts at the top of his lungs if his demands are not fulfilled, without a doubt you will lose your cool and scold him.
-You will also wonder what did you do wrong that resulted in such behaviour of your child?
+If your child runs around and screams or cries or shouts at the top of his lungs if his demands are not fulfilled, you’re likely to lose your cool and scold him.
+You may also wonder what you did wrong that resulted in such behaviour of your child.
 But there is no need to worry or lose patience.
 Once you understand where this naughty behaviour comes from and stop blaming yourself, you can address the issue in a far more constructive and compassionate manner.
 Let’s look at how you can deal with your naughty child.

 Common Causes of Naughty Behaviour in a Child

 Mentioned below are a few causes of naughty behaviour in a child:

 In our frustration, we often forget that young children’s brains are still developing.
 Skills like self-regulation develop in children after careful and consistent efforts by the parents.
 So if your child doesn’t listen to your warning and throws tantrums or disobeys you, it may be because the area of his brain which is involved with self-control isn’t fully developed yet.
 Patience and consistent efforts is required from your side.